zacanger/junk/README.md

 specific gap: the lack of a good, simple, fast terminal emulator for macOS.

 Minterm is fast, but that's just about its only feature.
-For other features, use screen, tmux, or something similar.
+For other features, use other software: screen, tmux, or dvtm for splits and tabs, Rectangle or similar for controlling window placement and size, `pbcopy`/`pbpaste` for working with the clipboard, etc.

 ## Installation